 I’m not ready to let go yet

 Although these can be physically uncomfortable weeks, you may still have a sense of disappointment that your pregnancy is almost over.
 You’ve become accustomed to having the baby close to you, felt its movements and created a relationship with it.
 Pregnant mothers can worry that they may not like their baby when it is born or they could potentially have problems bonding with it.
 These are normal fears and although not every woman speaks about them, it is common to have nagging doubts.
-Remind yourself that babies are very clever at helping their parents fall in love with them and all three of you are set up to succeed.
+Remind yourself that babies are very clever at helping their parents fall in love with them.

 Your physical changes this week